SuaveSoftware/IMEXHUB/README.md

 # GLADAGE
-- Automating data import and export for multiple input types.
+- Automating data import and export for multiple input sources.